 See Eesti standard EVS-EN 50128:2011+A1:2020 sisaldab Euroopa standardi EN 50128:2011 ingliskeelset teksti ja selle paranduse AC:2014 ja muudatuse A1:2020 ingliskeelset teksti.
 This Estonian standard EVS-EN 50128:2011 +A1:2020 consists of the English text of the European standard EN 50128:2011 and its corrigendum AC:2014 and amendment A1:2020.
 Standard on jõustunud sellekohase teate avaldamisega EVS Teatajas.
 This standard has been endorsed with a notification published in the official bulletin of the Estonian Centre for Standardisation.
 Euroopa standardimisorganisatsioonid on teinud Euroopa standardi rahvuslikele liikmetele kättesaadavaks 17.06.2011, muudatus A1 07.02.2020.
 Date of Availability of the European standard is 17.06.2011, for A1 07.02.2020.
-Parandusega AC lisatud või muudetud teksti algus ja lõpp on tekstis ära märgitud märgenditega The start and finish of text introduced or altered by amendment AC is indicated in the text by symbols (AC).
-Sellesse standardisse on muudatus A1 sisse viidud ja tehtud muudatused tähistatud püstkriipsuga lehe välisveerisel.
-The amendment A1 has been incorporated into this standard and changes have been marked by a vertical line on the outer row of the page.
+Parandusega AC lisatud või muudetud tekst on tähistatud püst-kriipsuga lehe välisveerisel.
+The start and finish of text introduced or altered by amendment AC is marked by a vertical line on the outer row of the page.
+Sellesse standardisse on muudatus A1 sisse viidud ja tehtud muudatused tähistatud kahekordse püstkriipsuga lehe välisveerisel.
+The amendment A1 has been incorporated into this standard and changes have been marked by a double vertical line on the outer row of the page.
+Muudatusega A2 lisatud või muudetud teksti algus ja lõpp on tekstis ära märgitud märgenditega A2 (A2).
+The start and finish of text introduced or altered by amendment A2 is indicated in the text by symbols $\boxed{\mathbb{A}2}$ $\boxed{\mathbb{A}2}$ .
 Standard on kättesaadav Eesti Standardi- keskusest.
 The standard is available from the Estonian Centre for Standardisation.